C919 VMT

 Landing Gear

-Main and nose gear retraction/extension, gear doors, braking system, anti-skid, autobrake, steering
+Main and nose gear retraction/extension, gear doors, braking, anti-skid, autobrake, steering

 ATA 33